opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/prepareav-woh.md

 using the same container and codec (-vcodec copy, -a codec copy), while the container format is determined by ffmpeg via the file's extension.
-The reason for doing this is that many media files are in a poor state with regard to their compatibility (most often, the stream's codec contains differing information from the container), so we are basically asking ffmepg to rewrite the whole thing, which will in many cases eliminate problems that would otherwhise occur later in the pipeline (encoding to flash, mjpeg etc.).
+The reason for doing this is that many media files are in a poor state with regard to their compatibility (most often, the stream's codec contains differing information from the container), so we are basically asking ffmepg to rewrite the whole thing, which will in many cases eliminate problems that would otherwise occur later in the pipeline (encoding to flash, mjpeg etc.).

 ## Parameter Table